Aims and Objectives

 On successful completion of this program students should be able to:

-4. Apply techniques, methods, and tools in the evaluation of social, economic, and spatial aspects through the design and planning process, considering aspects of mathematics, geodesy, and building physics.
+• Understand and apply techniques, methods, and tools to evaluate social, economic, and spatial aspects through the design and planning process, incorporating elements of mathematics, geodesy, and building physics.

-5. Solve complex problems related to construction, building technology, and engineering, integrating knowledge from geomechanics and technical mechanics.
+• Solve complex problems related to construction, building technology, and engineering, integrating knowledge from geomechanics, building physics, and technical mechanics.

-6. Innovate in the creation of urban spaces, emphasizing energy-efficient designs and the role of acoustics in building physics.
+• Innovate in the creation of urban spaces, with a focus on energy-efficient designs, and address the role of acoustics in building physics.

-7. Execute specific research on practical skills and theory, including the exploration of materials in architecture, computer applications in architectural designs, and the dynamics of environmental management.
+• Execute research on practical skills and theory, exploring materials in architecture, utilizing computer applications in architectural designs, and incorporating environmental management techniques.

-8. Analyze data, processes, or structures to gain knowledge of principles, solutions, structures, and building materials, using tools from courses such as construction economics and technical mechanics.
+• Analyze data, processes, or structures to gain knowledge of principles, solutions, and building materials, using tools from courses such as construction economics and technical mechanics.

-10. Deal with ethical and professional issues in architecture, drawing from courses on ethics, architectural heritage, and the broader socio-economic context of urban planning.
+• Address ethical and professional issues in architecture, integrating insights from courses on ethics, architectural heritage, and the socio-economic context of urban planning.

 Architecture